idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 ##### Fields

 Fields should be scoped to the controlling entity.
-Fields can be shared in certain instances (like between submodules), but in that instance would be scoped to the parent module.
+Fields can be shared in certain instances (like between sub-modules), but in that instance would be scoped to the parent module.
-For example, a text field used by the "CLIENT Paragrahs" module, could be scoped as machine names:
+For example, a text field used by the "CLIENT Paragraphs" module, could be scoped as machine names:

 - `field_cp_text`
 - `cp_text`